SiniNumminen/website/_posts/_blog/2017-12-01-Pico-grids.md

 ---
 layout: post
 title:  "Pico-grids"
 date:   2017-12-01 05:16:01 +0300
 categories: blog
-tags: ['pre-paid','solarenergy','off-grid','rural India']
+tags: ['pre-paid','solarenergy','pico-grid','micro-grid','off-grid','ruralindia']
 published: true
 comments: true
 excerpted: |
    Local entrepreneur Boond has setup solar micro-grids in seven villages in Uttar Pradesh, India.
 A pre-paid meter is installed in household that enables monitoring of instantaneous consumption.

 # Does not change and does not remove 'script' variables
 script: [post.js]
 ---

 {% imager scenery_village_roofs.jpg|left|100% %}
-Local entrepreneur Boond has setup [solar micro-grids](https://www.youtube.com/watch?v=gK1JHQZ2GsE){:target="_blank"} in seven villages in Uttar Pradesh, India.
-Micro-grid-connected village photographed from a rooftop.
-Pictures are taking during a visit in 2016.
+Local entrepreneur Boond Ltd. has setup several solar micro-grids villages in Uttar Pradesh, India.
+Pico-grids are small micro-grids that supply the connected households with limited capacity.
+In these villages the maximum instantaneous power is 30 W. Pictures are taken by me during a visit in 2016.

 <div style="clear:both;">
 ---